On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

-The case of instantaneous feedback shows that the evolution of $\Zg$ and $\Zstar$ closely follows that of $\Mg$ and $\Mstar$ respectively, with similar shapes but offset in normalisation.
-Both $\Mg$ and $\Zg$ show a smooth monotonic increase to their maximum value at $z\simeq7$, which corresponds to the reionization redshift, $z_\text{rei}$, before a subsequent decline of $\sim\!3$ dex by $z\simeq 5$. $\Mstar$ and $\Zstar$ show a steady increase with cosmic time.
+We first focus on the behaviour in the $M_\text{h} = 10^7 \Msun$ mass bin (upper panels).
+The case of instantaneous feedback shows that the evolution of $\Zg$ and $\Zstar$ closely follows that of $\Mg$ and $\Mstar$, respectively, with similar shapes but offset in normalisation.
+Both $\Mg$ and $\Zg$ show a smooth monotonic increase to their maximum value at $z\simeq7$, which corresponds to the redshift of reionization, $z_\text{rei}$, before a subsequent decline of $\sim\!3$ dex by $z\simeq 5$. $\Mstar$ and $\Zstar$ show a steady increase with cosmic time.
 The ratio of the two sets of curves remains consistent at $\Zg/\Mg=\Zstar/\Mstar\simeq10^{-4}$.

 The case of delayed feedback shows some interesting differences with respect to the trends in the instantaneous feedback case.
 Both $\Mg$ and $\Zg$ show oscillatory behaviour at early times that closely track each other, although the oscillations are more pronounced in $\Mg$.
-The median $\Mg$ and $\Zg$ fall sharply to zero at $z\simeq 6.5$, although the $10^\text{th}$-to-$90^\text{th}$ percentile variations reveal that metal-enriched gas persists in a subset of the halo sample to $z\simeq5.5$.
+The median $\Mg$ and $\Zg$ fall sharply to zero at $z\simeq 6.5$, although the $10^\text{th}$-to-$90^\text{th}$ percentile variations reveal that the metal-enriched gas persists in a subset of the halo sample to $z\simeq5.5$.
 There are imprints of the oscillations in $\Mg$ evident in $\Mstar$ and $\Zstar$ at early times, but otherwise they show a steady increase in cosmic time.
 Despite these differences, we see that the ratio of the two sets of curves mirrors that in the instantaneous case and remains consistent at $\Zg/\Mg=\Zstar/\Mstar\simeq10^{-4}$ while $\Mg>0$.

+For comparison, the behaviour in the $M_\text{h} = 10^{10} \Msun$ mass bin (lower panels) reveals that the mode of star formation -- instantaneous or bursty -- has little-to-no effect on the growth of $\Mg$, $\Zg$, $\Mstar$ or $\Zstar$.
+Given this lack of sensitivity to star formation mode at higher masses, we focus on the $M_\text{h} = 10^7 \Msun$ mass bin in the remainder of this subsection.

+Having established the fiducial behaviour of the instantaneous and delayed feedback scenarios, for the rest of this work, we limit our focus to only the delayed feedback scenario (but see \S\ref{sec:DustMass}).